How to Cancel a Life Insurance Policy

 Alternatives to Canceling Your Life Insurance Policy

 If you're unsure about canceling, you have other options.
-Exploring these alternatives can help you make the best decision.
+These alternatives may help you make the best decision.

 If you need cash and have made enough payments, you can take a tax-free loan from your policy.
-Keep in mind that unpaid loan amounts reduce your death benefit.
+Unpaid loan amounts reduce your death benefit.

 Your health affects your premiums.
 If your health has improved since you applied, a new medical exam might lower your rates.
 For example, if you quit smoking several years ago, you may qualify for nonsmoker rates.

 If you're older and have held your policy for several years, selling it might be an option if you need cash.
-However, finding a reputable company that offers fair terms can be challenging.
+Finding a reputable company that offers fair terms can be challenging.
+Most providers require you to be over 65 with a policy worth at least $100,000 and declining health.

-How to Cancel a Life Insurance Policy: Bottom Line
+How to Cancel Your Life Insurance Policy: Bottom Line

 The cancellation process depends on your policy type and timing.